-A DANGER Standing underneath the robot arm can cause death or serious injuries.
+Standing underneath the robot arm can cause death or injuries.
 For this reason, standing underneath the robot arm is prohibited!

-CAUTION The motors reach temperatures during operation which can cause burns to the skin.
+The motors reach temperatures during operation which can cause burns to the skin.
 Contact must be avoided.
 Appropriate safety precautions must be taken, e.g. protective gloves must be worn.

-KCP
+KCP/smartPAD

-The user must ensure that the industrial robot is only operated with the KCP by authorized persons.
+The user must ensure that the industrial robot is only operated with the KCP/smartPAD by authorized persons.

-If more than one KCP is used in the overall system, it must be ensured that each KCP is unambiguously assigned to the corresponding industrial robot.
+If more than one KCP/smartPAD is used in the overall system, it must be ensured that each device is unambiguously assigned to the corresponding industrial robot.
 They must not be interchanged.

-The operator must ensure that decoupled KCPs are im-mediately removed from the system and stored out of sight and reach of personnel working on the industrial robot.
+The operator must ensure that decoupled KCPs/smart-PADs are immediately removed from the system and stored out of sight and reach of personnel working on the industrial robot.
 This serves to prevent operational and non-operational EMERGENCY STOP devices from becoming interchanged.

 Failure to observe this precaution may result in death, severe injuries or considerable damage to property.

+External keyboard, external mouse

-External An external keyboard and/or external mouse may only be used if the following conditions are met: keyboard, external mouse Start-up or maintenance work is being carried out.
-The drives are switched off.
-There are no persons in the danger zone.
-The KCP must not be used as long as an external keyboard and/or external mouse are connected.
-The external keyboard and/or external mouse must be removed as soon as the start-up or maintenance work is completed or the KCP is connected.
-Faults The following tasks must be carried out in the case of faults in the industrial robot:
+An external keyboard and/or external mouse may only be used if the following conditions are met:

+- Start-up or maintenance work is being carried out.

+- The drives are switched off.

+- There are no persons in the danger zone.

+The KCP/smartPAD must not be used as long as an external keyboard and/or external mouse are connected to the control cabinet.

+The external keyboard and/or external mouse must be removed from the control cabinet as soon as the start-up or maintenance work is completed or the KCP/smartPAD is connected.

+Modifications

-- Switch off the robot controller and secure it (e.g. with a padlock) to prevent unauthorized persons from switching it on again. - Indicate the fault by means of a label with a corresponding warning (tagout). - Keep a record of the faults. - Eliminate the fault and carry out a function test. - Modifications After modifications to the industrial robot, checks must be carried out to ensure the required safety level.
+After modifications to the industrial robot, checks must be carried out to ensure the required safety level.
 The valid national or regional work safety regulations must be observed for this check.
-The correct functioning of all safety circuits must also be tested.
+The correct functioning of all safety functions must also be tested.